firecmsco/firecms/website/docs/entities/conditional_fields.md

 sidebar_label: Conditional fields
 ---

-When defining the properties of a schema, you can choose to use a builder [`PropertyBuilder`](../api/types/propertybuilder), instead of assigning the property configuration directly.
+When defining the properties of a collection, you can choose to use a builder [`PropertyBuilder`](../api/types/propertybuilder), instead of assigning the property configuration directly.
 In the builder you receive [`PropertyBuilderProps`](../api/types/propertybuilderprops)